sap-tutorials/Tutorials/tutorials/haas-dm-connect-sdi/haas-dm-connect-sdi.md

 ![Download SDI](21.png)

 The configuration agent will connect and create the user.
-Press **enter** when prompted
+Press **Enter** when prompted.

 ![Download SDI](22.png)